tranlv/kaggle-solution/README.md

 #Description:

-The repo contains some of knowledge-based kaggle contest that I participated.
-The aim of these contests is to learn and apply predictive/ML models into practical problems
+The repo contains some of knowledge-awarded kaggle contests.

 #List of attempted contests: